What Australian/International allocations should you choose?

 - Mixed modelling: addresses the limitations of CAPM and mean-variance, where an increasing mistrust of CAPM results in weightings closer to mean-variance but with more reliability.

-From the data, I found that a 33% Australian allocation gave the lowest volatility, and a 31% Australian allocation gave the highest Sharpe ratio (the ratio between returns and volatility).
-The data does not include franking credits; however, including them would not affect the outcome of the Efficient Frontier model as it doesn’t affect the volatility of the Australian market.
+Over the entire period, I found that a 31% Australian allocation gave the lowest standard deviation, and a 33% Australian allocation gave the highest Sharpe ratio (estimated risk-free rate over the period was 7%).
+The data does not include franking credits; however, including them would not affect the minimum standard deviation.

-The optimal allocation changes throughout time because the Australian market and International market take turns outperforming each other.
+The optimal allocation changes throughout time because the Australian market and International market take turns outperforming each other, creating a diversification benefit.
 This is illustrated in the chart below:

 As I mentioned at the start, there are number of factors and potential biases to consider when deciding on Australian/International allocations.
 Other factors to consider when deciding how much to allocate towards Australia include: